shaoshitong/NICO/README.md

 ## The most important thing you should pay attention to is:

-<p color="red"> Make sure the last character of the root directory of all image folder's path is '\'</p>
+<font color="red"> Make sure the last character of the root directory of all image folder's path is '\'</font>

 ---